plgagne/Game-Boy-Essentials/website/drafts/Metal Gear - Ghost Babel.md

 I had intended to write this intense deep dive into the game, but a five-minute online search led me to find this wonderful [2022 retrospective on the game from Renan Fontes on Goomba Stomp](https://goombastomp.com/metal-gear-ghost-babel-game-boy-color-retrospective/).
 Renan said everything in his article I wanted to say about the game!
 I'd definetely recommend reading his overview of the game, with Renan having extensive comparisons with the two MSX games, which I have played only cursorily.

-In his article, he gives a lot of credence to the improvements of Metal Gear SOlid ad how they're represented in this game.
+In his article, he gives a lot of credence to the improvements Metal Gear Solid brought to the franchise and how they're represented in this game.
 I mean yeah it's informed a lot by the PlayStation game, but it's a lot more like the older MSX2 game in spirit.
-The graphics are informed by *Metal Gear Solid*,
+The sprite work is echoing the style of *Metal Gear Solid*, but to my opinion the game is built on the trappings of the 1990 game, not the 1998 one.

 It's a great game.